The purpose of VKit is to provide you an easy way to integrate video playback, recording, and storage for your app.

 |VideoPlaylistRequest||Get collection of videos with advance querying options|

-This class provides the central control over a session on the V platform.
+This class provides the central control over a session on video.io.
 You can do the following within this class:

 - Start a session.